ziapeltagames/lavender-hack/docs/CORE.md

 ## Rolling Usage Dice

 Usage dice might be rolled for a variety of reasons.
-If the result of rolling a usage die is a **1-3**, the die is **stepped down** in addition to any other triggered effect.
+If the result of rolling a usage die is a **1-3**, the die is **stepped down** in addition to any other potential effects.
 The more usage dice are used, the more they're used up!
-This result means the thing was **used**, and is occasionally referenced in the rules for additional effect.
+A 1, 2, or 3 result means the thing was **used**, and can occasionally trigger an additional effect.

-## Testing a Usage Die
+## Broken Usage Dice

-If players are forced to roll a d20 usage die, the result is almost never good!
+If players are forced to rely on a d20 usage die, the result is almost never good!
 Each type of usage die has set of general test results that is used for this purpose.
-This is referred to as **testing the usage die**.
-The gamemaster rolls the usage die to determine what happens.
+Rolling a d20 usage die is referred to as **testing the usage die**.
+The gamemaster rolls the usage die to determine what happens!

 ### Blather